 - Application Deadline: April 30, 2018

 - Course Level: The studentships are available for pursuing Master of Arts in Asia Pacific Studies (MAPS).

 - Study Subject: The studentships are awarded in the field of Asia Pacific Studies.

-- Award: the program worth approximately 570,000 THB is fully funded and provides the following benefits for the recipient only.
+- Award: The scholarship worth approximately 570,000 THB is fully funded and provides the following benefits for the recipient only.
 The duration of The grants covers three academic semesters and one summer semester (approximately 16-18 months depending on academic year announced by Thammasat University).
 Terms & Conditions may apply.

 - Number of Awards: MAPS – Royal Thai government award: 6 awards only and MAPS – Thammasat program: 10-12 awards

 - Scholarship can be taken in Thailand

 - Eligible Countries: Currently, there are two types of scholarship available for International students and one for Thai students.

 - Entrance Requirements: